ahmar46/mytunes/README.md

-### This is a landing page of a Music streaming Website like itun.
+### This is a landing page of a Music streaming Website like itune.

 ### Technologies Used : HTML, CSS, JavaScript.